vaelgates/arkose/operations-lead.md

 Arkose is seeking an Operations Lead to work alongside our Executive Director, <a href="/victoria-brook.html">Victoria Brook</a>, to scale the organization’s programs and improve our systems and processes.
 <br><br>
 <ul>
-<li> <b>Deadline:</b> October 27, End of Day.
+<li> <b>Deadline:</b> October 27, End of Day (anywhere on earth).
 Applications will be reviewed on a rolling basis, so we encourage you to apply as soon as possible!</li>
 <li><b>Start date:</b> December 2024 (flexible)</li>
 <li><b>Employment:</b> This is a full-time contract position with an initial 3 month contract.</li>
 <li><b>Location:</b> Remote, required overlap of 3 hours per work day with the current team in Edinburgh, Scotland (GMT+1)</li>
 <li><b>Compensation:</b> $70,000-$90,000, based on experience and location.</li>
 <li><b>Additional Details:</b> Arkose is currently in the process of securing funding for continued operations through 2025 and beyond.
-Our preference is for this role’s hire to be interested in extending their contract beyond the initial term, with the initial term being a probationary period.</li>
+Our preference is for this role’s hire to be interested in extending their contract beyond the initial term.</li>
 </ul>

 <a class="button special fit" href="https://airtable.com/appHEf7mUlydLinsD/pagKr9zNRKO601NWp/form">Apply here</a>